Documentation

 - MEV Resistance: Commit-reveal prevents front-running

-- On-chain execution via ethers.js
+- ✓ On-chain execution verified

-- Executor staking with slashing
+- Enhanced executor staking with slashing

 - Multi-chain adapters